Matt Hamilton (curler): 2018–present: Post-Olympics

 After the Olympics, George took a break from competitive curling, and Team Shuster replaced him at third with Chris Plys.
 The slightly revamped team continued winning, taking gold at the 2019 United States Men's Championship.
 At the 2019 World Men's Championship, they finished in fifth place, having lost to Japan in the first round of playoffs.
 They defended their United States title at the 2020 United States Men's Championship, defeating Rich Ruohonen in the final to finish the tournament undefeated.
 The national title would have earned Team Shuster a spot at the final Grand Slam of the season, the Champions Cup, as well as the chance to represent the United States at the 2020 World Men's Curling Championship, but both events were cancelled due to the COVID-19 pandemic.

 Team Shuster represented the United States at the 2021 World Men's Curling Championship, which was played in a fan-less bubble in Calgary due to the ongoing COVID-19 pandemic.
 There, the team led the U.S. to a 10–3 round robin record, in third place.
 They played Switzerland in the playoffs, in a game which was delayed a day due to some curlers testing positive for the virus.
 In the game, Switzerland, skipped by Peter de Cruz, beat the Americans to advance to the semifinals.

 Personal life

-Hamilton works as a research and development technician for Spectrum Brands.
+Hamilton is a former research and development technician for Spectrum Brands.
+He currently works for ESPN as a radio host.
 He is married and resides in McFarland, Wisconsin.
 His sister, Becca Hamilton, is also an elite curler.
 She played with Nina Roth in the women's event at the 2018 Winter Olympics, as well as with Matt in the mixed doubles event.

 Hamilton gained notoriety on Twitter after tweets comparing him to video game character Mario in 2018 and Formula One driver Valtteri Bottas in 2022 surfaced.